 Like many others I did not start out in life knowing what I wanted to do.
 I left school at the age of eighteen with my leaving certificate and a secretarial course behind me.
-I wanted to work in an office, that was as specific as I could be.
-Fortunately for me I worked for a large organisation in Dublin that allowed me to transfer to different departments and that was how I discovered what interested me.
-I did a stint in human resources and although I was a lowly filing clerk it gave me exposure to the subject area which opened up a world of possibility for me and a couple of years on I went to London.
+I wanted to work in an office - that was as specific as I could be.
+Fortunately for me I worked for a large organisation which meant that I could transfer to different departments and taste what was on offer.
+The menu included a stint in human resources and although I was a lowly filing clerk it gave me exposure to the subject area and I discovered an interest in recruitment, training and development.

-In London I was lucky to get an administrative post in HR working for a huge international organisation and this experience copper fastened my interest in HR.
-Within a year I began a diploma in HRM at Middlesex University and I negotiated with my boss to give me a few hours day release weekly so I could attend.
-I truly felt that I had landed on my feet.
-For a number of years, I absolutely loved my work.
-I changed jobs, moved organisations and worked for medium sized companies but I fell out of love with it.
-I was good at aspects of it but I didn't want to do it anymore, I just had no desire to continue.
-I knew I needed to change something but I didn't know what that was specifically.
+In London I was lucky to get an HR administrative post working for PwC and this experience copper fastened my interest in HR.
+Within a year I began a diploma in HRM and I truly felt that I had landed on my feet.
+For a number of years I absolutely loved my work but it didn’t last.
+It was time to change again.
+Although I knew my interest remained broadly the same I couldn’t figure out what that meant specifically.

 The thread (longing)

 To try and discover what I wanted to do I followed the thread.
 The thread in my case related to what I knew was true about what gives me meaning and I did some introductory courses; counselling, coaching and mentoring and I discovered that I wanted to help others reach their potential in their working lives.